senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

       senzing/senzing-entity-search-web-app
     ```

-1. Wait until Deployment has completed.
+1. Wait for pod to run.
    Example:

     ```console